-The top line: People follow spiritual paths and join religious organizations for innumerable reasons, including faith, prayer, social support, community service, cultural tradition, friendship, commitment to the community and more.
+People follow spiritual paths and join religious organizations for a variety of reasons, including faith, prayer, social support, community service, cultural tradition, friendship, commitment to the community and more.
 How often do you hear someone say that they committed to a religion or spiritual practice primarily to become happier?
 Perhaps not often.
 However, interestingly enough, studies demonstrate a close link between religious and spiritual engagement (practice) and happiness.

-Scientists who study this phenomenon hypothesize several possible reasons for a link between religiosity and happiness.
-Religious organizations provide strong social support from like minded people, providing various opportunities for socializing, community service and making friends.
-Social engagement is currently recognized as being most strongly linked to happiness.
+Scientists who study this phenomenon hypothesize several possible reasons for a link between religiosity, spirituality, and happiness.
+Religious organizations provide strong social support from like-minded people, providing various opportunities for socializing, community service and making friends with individuals from a common network.

 Spirituality and prayer also provide people with an opportunity to engage in a meditative act.
 Meditation has been shown to have a strong link with well-being because it calms the body, reduces stress and anxiety, and also supports positive thinking.
 The cultivation of “sacred moments” in daily life, whether through journal-writing or daily spiritual exercises, has been associated with reduced levels of stress and an increase in psychological well-being.
 Finally, both spirituality and organized religion can help provide people with perspective, hope, and a deeper sense of meaning.
 By believing in something greater than themselves, it may help them stay positive in times of sadness, and foster resilience in its role as a coping strategy.